 Note: These changes render the Responsive container invisible on the page at runtime, and in the Page Designer.
 To edit the content in your Responsive container or access its properties, you can use the breadcrumb trail below the Property sheet to select it.

 - 18. Click the Save button and close the Page Designer. - 19.
-Publish your page. - 20.
-Right-click the page and click Add to Portal.
+Publish your page, and add it to the portal. - 20.
+Change the size of your browser window to observe the responsive behavior.